riot/riot.github.io/api.md

 ### Component Interface

-If you familiar with Typescript here you can read how a Riot.js component interface looks like:
+If you're familiar with [Typescript](https://www.typescriptlang.org/), here is what a Riot.js component interface looks like:

 ```ts
 // This interface is only exposed and any Riot component will receive the following properties